NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 In no particular order do these:
 1: get the barometer QFE from the ATC tower and set it.
 2: be sure the active waypoint in the Route manager is set to the correct airport and runway.
-3: use the switch LANDING MODE, or hit 'Y'
+3: select landing mode with the main mode selector knob (radar panel).
 4: Tune into ILS. [optional]
 5: Engage reverse thrust if you want it to engage auto when you land.
 6: Adjust the approach length on the left panel with the switch APPROACH.
 5.4 or 10.8 Nmiles.